 \subsection{Radial Star Formation Profiles}

-Observations of gas content in low-redshift AGN galaxies suggest that AGN feedback may primarily take place in the central (kpc-scale) regions of galaxies \citep{SanchezAGNSFMS, EllisonAGNgas}.
+Observations of gas content in low-redshift AGN galaxies suggest that AGN feedback may primarily take place in the central (kiloparsec-scale) regions of galaxies \citep{SanchezAGNSFMS, EllisonAGNgas}.
 Here, we test whether star formation trends in the central regions of AGN galaxies differ from those of matched control galaxies.
-Previous studies have analyzed the radial star formation trends of large galaxy samples in MaNGA, revealing that SFR is enhanced and quenched from the inside-out \citep[e.g.,][]{BelfioreradialSFR, EllisonradialSFR, SanchezAGNSFMS, Bluckquenching}.
+Previous studies have analyzed the radial star formation trends of large galaxy samples in MaNGA, revealing that SFR is enhanced and quenched from the inside out \citep[e.g.,][]{BelfioreradialSFR, EllisonradialSFR, SanchezAGNSFMS, Bluckquenching}.
 Following the previous works, we display radial SFR profiles in terms of the offset from the local SFMS (${\Delta}\,{\Sigma}_{\mathrm{SFR}}$), thereby accounting for the SFR expected due to the stellar mass contained in each spaxel.
 We bin spaxels in elliptical apertures and calculate the mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ across all galaxies in the AGN and control samples.
-Note that spaxels with a SFR of exactly 0.0 are necessarily excluded when calculating mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ (but ${\sim}\,0$\,percent of spaxels have a SFR of exactly 0.0).
-To emphasize trends in the central regions (and where these trends disappear), we plot the \textit{cumulative} mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ of spaxels within distance R.
+Note that spaxels with an SFR density of exactly $0$ are necessarily excluded when calculating the mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ (but ${\sim}\,0$\,\% of spaxels have an SFR density of exactly $0$).
+To emphasize trends in the central regions (and where these trends disappear), we plot the \textit{cumulative} mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ of spaxels within distance $R$.